Easy Cake Pops Recipe

 The best thing about this cake pops recipe is that you don't need to have a special cake pop pan.
 Nor do you need to bake the cakes from scratch.
 Just use your favorite cake mix and prepare it in a sheet cake pan.

-From there, you can create easy cake pops that you can decorate as desired, using melted chocolate (white, colored or milk chocolate), then sprinkles, chopped nuts, shredded coconut, cinnamon sugar, or powdered sugar or powdered cocoa.
+From there, you can create easy cake pops that you can decorate as desired, using melted chocolate (white, colored, milk or dark chocolate), then add sprinkles, chopped nuts, shredded coconut, cinnamon sugar, or powdered sugar or powdered cocoa.
+People love these whimsical treats!

 Ingredients for Easy Cake Pops Recipe